Skip to main content

 The law limits what HOAs can prohibit, not what they can regulate.
 Keeping your landscaping maintained and intentional-looking is the most effective way to avoid friction under any HOA regime.

-Official source: Pennsylvania Native Vegetation Law text.
+Official source: No statewide HOA protection (as of 2026) text (opens in new tab).
 This page is educational context, not legal advice.
 For enforcement questions, consult a Pennsylvania HOA attorney.

 Frequently Asked Questions